Chris Arnade: Photography

-He came to a perspective that there is a division by social class in the United States between what he calls the "front row kids" and the "back row kids", with knowledge workers, including many people in American media, in the "front row", and most of the poor and working-class people in the "back row"; he explained the victory of Donald Trump as being due to Trump's articulation of the unmet needs, and unheard voice and hopelessness, of the "back row kids" and Democrats' failures to hear or address the needs of most Americans due to the Democratic leadership being "front row kids" themselves.
-When Trump accepted the nomination as the Republican candidate for the 2016 United States presidential election, Arnade was in Ohio, but not at the convention; he was in a strip club in Parma, a working-class suburb of Cleveland, watching people celebrate.
+Arnade came to a perspective that there is a division by social class in the United States between what he calls the "front-row kids" and the "back-row kids", with knowledge workers, including many people in the US media, in the "front row" and most of the poor and working-class people in the "back row".
+He explained the victory of Donald Trump as being due to Trump's articulation of the unmet needs, unheard voices and hopelessness of the "back-row kids" and Democrats' failures to hear or address the needs of most Americans due to the Democratic leadership being "front-row kids" themselves.
+When Trump accepted the nomination as the Republican candidate for the 2016 US presidential election, Arnade was in Ohio, but not at the convention; he was in a strip club in Parma, a working-class suburb of Cleveland, watching people celebrate.

+Personal life

 Arnade identifies politically as a socialist.
+He was an atheist during his Wall Street days, but says "it's more complicated now".